Nigel Godrich: Approach and influences

 Godrich credited the producers Phil Thornalley, John Leckie and Steve Lillywhite for teaching him his craft, saying they were "people I watched directly and emulated".
 He named his "heroes" as the Beatles producer George Martin, for "inventing the job", and the producer Trevor Horn for being "the thing that really made me sit up and listen".
 He said Joni Mitchell was his favourite artist, citing her "unique combination of musical and lyrical talent".

 Godrich said that although he enjoys listening to "clinical" and "shiny" music, he works best creating "organic" sounds: "Making a dark brown soup was more my skill, [rather] than making a big fairy cake."
 He generally does not approach acts he produces; instead, he waits for them to contact him, as he does not assume he could improve the work of acts he already admires.

 Godrich takes differing approaches to mixing and production depending on the project.
 On Terror Twilight by Pavement, he took a minimalist approach as a mixing engineer and producer, doing much of the mixing work during recording sessions.
-Conversely, on Radiohead’s Kid A and OK Computer and Jason Falkner’s Can You Still Feel? he used dense arrangement and complex mixing and production techniques.
+Conversely, on Radiohead's Kid A and OK Computer and Jason Falkner’s Can You Still Feel? he used dense arrangement and complex mixing and production techniques.
 He often records at different recording studios and with different equipment according to the needs of the artist.

-Though he takes many approaches to his projects, Godrich consistently records onto reel-to-reel tape, uses tube compression, and often records and mixes on SSL consoles.
-His production and creative mixing are influenced by avant-garde and dub production techniques, and he frequently uses distortion and pitch manipulation as a mixing tool.
-He uses extreme amounts of compression on drums to give a "slammed" effect (usually using tube compression).
+Godrich records onto reel-to-reel tape, uses tube compression and often records and mixes on SSL consoles.
+He is influenced by avant-garde and dub production techniques, and frequently uses distortion and pitch manipulation as a mixing tool.
+He uses high compression on drums to give a "slammed" effect.

 Godrich said he believes people place too much emphasis on studio equipment and "trickery", which is less important than musical sensibility and communication.
 He said: "I get very annoyed with people asking me what my favourite microphone is.
 It doesn't matter ...
 One of the reasons why music has become generally worse, and I'm sorry to say that, is that people think about technology more than the actual music they're making."
 He feels that "the recording process is best when fast, because it's then the smallest obstacle to the actual music".

+In 2006, CBC described Godrich's collaboration with Radiohead as "the most adventurous band-producer partnership in modern rock".
+He has been dubbed the band's "sixth member", an allusion to Beatles producer George Martin being called the "fifth Beatle".
+Godrich also plays Chieftain Mews, a long-running character who appears in Radiohead's promotional material.
+Yorke credited Godrich with helping edit his work, identifying which parts need improvement and which have potential.
+He gave the example of the song "Black Swan", which originally was "a six-minute load of crap, except for this one juicy bit, and [Godrich] goes past and goes, 'That bit.
+Fuck the rest.'
+Usually it's something like that."